zowe/zowe-client-samples/node-sdk-sample/README.md

 ## Running The Sample

-~/zowe-client-sample/node-sdk-sample should be the working directory
+With `~/zowe-client-sample/node-sdk-sample` as the working directory, issue the following command to run the sample:

 ```shell
 npx tsx src/script.ts